FLOOD INSURANCE FAQs

 How long does my insurance company have to settle my claim?

 Insurance companies have a duty to promptly pay your claim.
 Within time deadlines established in the Insurance Code, an insurance company may owe you interest for late payment of claims.
-The interest rate is calculated by addition 3% to the rate set each month by the Texas Consumer Credit Commissioner.
+The interest rate is calculated by adding 3% to the rate set each month by the Texas Consumer Credit Commissioner.

 Will the insurance company pay my lawyer separate from my settlement?

 Not usually.
 Although attorney fees may be recoverable under the Insurance Code, settlements with insurance companies usually include an amount for attorney fees and applicable interest in the gross settlement amount.
-The attorney fees for your case are taken out of the gross or net settlement according the contract you have with your attorney (usually a percentage).
+The attorney fees for your case are taken out of the gross or net settlement according to the contract you have with your attorney (usually a percentage).

 What is the time requirement for filing suit?

 Most policies state that the deadline to file suit is 2 years and 1 day from the date the “cause of action accrues.”
-Some policies just state 2 years from “date of loss.”
+Some policies just state 2 years from the “date of loss.”
 You need to consult your policy to be sure.